felabel/Js-data-structures/Queue/README.md

 It supports two main operations;
 1. Enqueue - adds element to the rear/tail of the collection
-2. Dequeue - removes element from the front/head of the collection
+2. Dequeue - removes element from the front/head of the collection peek() - get value of the first elmemnt at the front without removing it peint() - visualize the elements